Dr Jeremy Davies

 Research interests

-I'm currently pursuing two sets of interests: environmental approaches to British Romantic writing, and theories of the 'Anthropocene.'
+I have two main sets of interests: environmental approaches to British Romantic writing, and theories of the 'Anthropocene.'

-Most of my work at the moment is on the literary and cultural history of environmental change in the Romantic period.
-It includes an edited special issue of Studies in Romanticism (2022) called An Inventive Age: Writing of the Industrial Revolution, 1770–1830, and a book in progress called ‘The Altered Landscape, 1799–1834.’
-The book will link literature and philosophy to experiences of agricultural reform, land reclamation, estate management, horticulture and industrial planning.
-I’m writing about a mixture of canonical writers (the Wordsworths, PB Shelley) and some less well known ones: if you’re currently doing research on William Madocks, William Roscoe or Charles Waterton, I’d be very pleased to hear from you.
+Most of my work is on the literary and cultural history of environmental change in the British Romantic period, a.k.a. the ‘shorter Industrial Revolution.’
+It includes an edited special issue of Studies in Romanticism (2022) called An Inventive Age: Writing of the Industrial Revolution, 1770–1830, and a book in progress called ‘The Altered Landscape: Literature, Environment and Industry in Britain, 1799–1825.’
+The book links literature and philosophy to experiences of agricultural reform, land reclamation, estate management, horticulture and industrial planning.
+I’m writing about a mixture of canonical writers (the Wordsworths, PB Shelley) and some less well known ones.
+If you’re currently doing research on William Madocks, William Roscoe or Charles Waterton, I’d be very pleased to hear from you.
 The project has been supported by an AHRC early career fellowship.

 I'm continuing to write about the Anthropocene in some essays on geology, time, and lyric (plus a more or less defunct blog, Made Ground).